NiBuch/infosec-careers/interview_questions/non-technical_questions.md

     There's not really a right or wrong headline here, as long as you have one and it's current.
-If you can, try to spin it into a talking point: "That Example, LLC breach was pretty big.
-I got the dump, and have been doing some analyses on the password entropy." or "Definitely that CVE from last week.
+If you can, try to spin it into a talking point:

+    + "That Example, LLC breach was pretty big.
+I got the dump, and have been doing some analyses on the password entropy."
+    + "Definitely that CVE from last week.
 It's been pretty easy to exploit in my test environments, and it's gonna be hard to write a signature for."
+    + "The new version of ExampleCrypt.
+I used to only see if delivered by malspam, but this week, I've started seeing it delivered by Angler."

 + **Suppose you find a vulnerability in someone's website, application, etc. How do you go about getting it patched?**